Ross Gay

 Tippett: Tendernesses.

-Gay: And it can be an essay or a poem or a little film or something.
+Gay: Tendernesses.
+And it can be an essay or a poem or a little film or something.
 But it’s just small — I get a lot of emails that are not, “Here’s a tenderness.”
 A lot of them are like, “Watch out!”
 And when you see one that says, “Here’s a tenderness,” it’s like, oh, wow.
-That’s OK.
+That’s okay.

 Tippett: And that’s also just such a good example of — because we are riveted by this idea — I think everybody in this room — just, “Oh, yeah, tenderness.
 Tendernesses.”
 But it’s a softer place in us.

-Gay: It’s many things.
-That’s the thing, too.
+Gay: It’s many things, that’s the thing, too.
 Tenderness, it is a softer place in us —

 Tippett: I mean the part of us that gets interested in it.